 If your situation is such that a criminal case is unavoidable, the government still has the burden of proving your guilt beyond a reasonable doubt.
 This requires securing sufficient evidence to prove that you committed an illegal act and that you did so with criminal intent.

 Intentional health care fraud In Detroit, Michigan is rare.
-In our professional experience, most incidents that prompt federal Medicare investigations result from basic organizational and human errors.
-Medicare rules and regulations are exceedingly complex, and health care providers will often make honest mistakes because their primary focus is on caring for their patients.
+In our professional experience, most incidents that prompt federal Medicare/Medicaid investigations result from basic organizational and human errors.
+Medicare/Medicaid rules and regulations are exceedingly complex, and health care providers will often make honest mistakes because their primary focus is on caring for their patients.
 Rapid growth can lead to an increase in mistakes, as well.
 Some of the most common culprits include things like:

 - Hiring unqualified staff;